Last Updated on

 The food you eat determines your health.
 What you eat matters, and it matters even more if you are expecting a child.
 If you are pregnant, your diet must have changed for the good and you must be thinking twice before putting anything in your mouth.
-There are certain foods that help in the growth and development of the baby, but then there are other foods (herbs and supplements too) that can be detrimental for the health of your baby and should be strictly avoided.
+There are certain foods that help in the growth and development of the baby, but then there are other foods (herbs and supplements included) that can be detrimental for the health of your baby, hence should be strictly avoided.
 Today we will talk about one particular herb – lemongrass.
 Read on to know whether or not it is safe to consume lemongrass during pregnancy.

 What Is Lemongrass?

 Lemongrass, also known as citronella, is a plant that can grow up to 2 meters.
 It is native to Africa, Asia and Australia.
 Lemongrass is used as a herb in cooking and its leaves and oil are used to make medicine.